 The study of criminal psychology and forensic science is a fascinating field and a discipline that can be applied to many careers.

-The Certificate of Criminal Psychology and Forensic Science is a professional development program designed to give graduates the knowledge and skills required to pursue a career in the fields of criminology, forensic psychology and forensic science, or to enhance current employment opportunities.
+The Advanced Certificate of Criminal Psychology and Forensic Science is a professional development program designed to give graduates the knowledge and skills required to pursue a career in the fields of criminology, forensic psychology and forensic science, or to enhance current employment opportunities.

 This online criminal psychology and forensic science course will develop your knowledge and understanding of criminology and forensic psychology and will provide a solid foundation for further studies in this field.